Admission Facts & Figures

 Seattle University Law School is accredited by the American Bar Association and is a member of the Association of American Law Schools.

 Our legal writing program is ranked No. 1 in the country by U.S. News & World Report and is a model nationwide.

 Our Ronald A. Peterson Law Clinic is ranked in the top 15 nationally, offering students a chance to represent real clients in real cases, and our Externship Program offers more than 600 placements in Washington and around the world.

 A curriculum offering more than 100 different courses each year, including first-year electives, and featuring eight joint degree programs.
 Our program allows students to specialize in one of 14 areas of interest, including:

 There are nearly 10,000 alumni practicing law or following law-related careers in 50 states, six U.S. territories, and 20 countries.

 We have a rolling admission program with a March 1 priority deadline; an early enrollment option through which all admitted students may begin legal studies in the summer, rather than waiting until fall.

 The School of Law's home, Sullivan Hall, is a spacious and modern facility located on the campus of Seattle University, a private institution founded in 1891 and one of the nation's 28 Jesuit colleges.
 We are a 15-minute walk from downtown Seattle, the region's largest city and the Northwest's epicenter of business and legal practice.
-The Law School Annex, home to the clinic and externship program, is a half-block away.
+The Law School Annex, home to our Ronald A. Peterson Law Clinic, is a half-block away.

-The School of Law administers a comprehensive financial assistance program through which $37 million in scholarships, loans, and work-study funds are awarded annually to nearly 90 percent of our students.
+The School of Law administers a comprehensive financial assistance program through which merit scholarships, loans, and work-study funds are awarded annually to nearly 90 percent of our students.